mcarr823/neds/README.md

 Each module contains a README file in its directory which further explains its usage, provides examples, and so on.

 Additional instructions on how to develop the application can also be found [in the doc directory](doc/README.md).

+Javadoc from each class is also compiled automatically and deployed to a website [available here](https://mcarr823.github.io/neds/).